The Last Leg: Dick of the Year

 Since January 2014, The Last Leg has presented a mock prize to the "Dick of the Year", awarded for being the biggest dick over the previous year.
+Nominees are suggested by viewers on Twitter, as well as the hosts.
 The winner is voted on by the viewers using Twitter with the hashtag #dickoftheyear.
-The winner for 2013 was Russian president Vladimir Putin.

-In January 2015, journalist Katie Hopkins received the most votes for 2014's "Dick of the Year" but Hills and the team making the show decided not give Hopkins the prize on the grounds that she would enjoy receiving it.
+In January 2015, journalist Katie Hopkins received the most votes for 2014's "Dick of the Year" but Hills and the team making the show decided not to give Hopkins the prize on the grounds that she would enjoy receiving it.
 Thus, the prize went to the person with the second-highest number of votes, UK Independence Party leader Nigel Farage.

-The prize for 2015 was awarded to Health Secretary Jeremy Hunt, who won 80% of the vote in the final round of voting, beating Donald Trump into second place.

 In the 2016 Christmas special, the prize was awarded to whole of the year 2016, defeating Donald Trump, Nigel Farage and David Cameron.

-In 2017, it was announced that as well as "Dick of the Year", the people who have come second and third will be named "Ballbags of the Year".
-The nominations for 2017 were decided for by both public vote and a selection of wildcards chosen by the hosts of the show.
-The nominees are Theresa May, Kim Jong-un, Donald Trump, Adam's wildcard Bob Katter, Josh's wildcard Lewis Hamilton, and Alex's wildcard Philip Hammond.
-The result was Trump being declared the winner, with May second and Hamilton third.
-There was also a special award given to Harvey Weinstein, who was ruled out of running for the main award on the grounds that it is possible that Weinstein may take "Dick of the Year" as a compliment.
-Weinstein was given the "Steaming Turd" award for "lifetime achievement".
+In 2017, it was announced that the people who have come second and third in the "Dick of the Year" voting will be named "Ballbags of the Year".
+The "Steaming Turd" award was also created for Harvey Weinstein, who was ruled out of running for the main award on the grounds that it was possible that Weinstein may take "Dick of the Year" as a compliment.

-2018 followed a similar format to the previous year, with nominees selected by viewers and three from the hosts.
-The nominees were Theresa May, Jacob Rees-Mogg, Piers Morgan, Adam's wildcard Boris Johnson, Josh's wildcard Steve Smith, and Alex's wildcard Thanos.
-Rees-Mogg was announced as the winner, whilst Donald Trump was given a special award.

 In 2019, comedy writer Graham Linehan was the runaway favourite nominee by viewers to be given the award, in light of controversial comments he had made on social media about transgender people.
 After Linehan expressed interest in winning the award, Hills and the team disqualified him from receiving the award under the precedent set by Hopkins in 2014.
-The public's nominees were Rees-Mogg, Johnson, and Prince Andrew, Adam's wildcard was the Chinese government, Alex's wildcard was Rebekah Vardy's Instagram account, Josh's nominee was the video assistant referee system.
-Johnson was declared the winner, with Rees-Mogg second and Prince Andrew third.
-Another poll also announced David Cameron as "Dick of the Decade".
+Another poll by the show also announced David Cameron as "Dick of the Decade".